mockito/mockito/README.md

 ## Moving to github
 We are currently moving a few stuff from [Google Code](https://code.google.com/p/mockito/) to [Github](https://github.com/mockito/mockito).

-For now only the code repository is moved, issue tracker might follow, but other stuff might stay there like the wiki pages and documentation, discussion group will stay at google.
+For now only the code repository is moved, other stuff will follow like the wiki pages.
+Documentation may or may not follow.
+But discussion group, issue tracker will stay at google (unfortunatley GH PR counters incremented before we had the chance to move our issues).

 ## Why drink it?
 Mockito is a mocking framework that tastes really good.
 It lets you write beautiful tests with clean & simple API.
 Mockito doesn't give you hangover because the tests are very readable and they produce clean verification errors.
 Read more about [features & motivations](https://code.google.com/p/mockito/wiki/FeaturesAndMotivations).